dmatt/disqus-zetahub-webhook/README.md

 1. Click `"Remix this"` in the header above.
 Like, right now!
 2. Sign into Glitch if you're not signed in yet, so you can access your fancy new project later.
 3. Click on the project title on the upper left.
 Rename it to describe the thing you're showing the customer.
+This will be in the URL, too.
 4. Edit `index.html` (and other files if necessary) to be _your_ demo, instead of the template's demo.
-5. Delete this section of the README.
-6. Edit the rest of `README.md` to explain the demo to your customer.
+5. Delete this section of the README, and edit the rest of `README.md` to explain the demo to your customer.

 -------------------------------------------------------------------------------